Arts and Design Careers

-Employment of art and design occupations is projected to grow 5 percent over the next ten years, about as fast as the average for all occupations, adding about 41,100 new jobs.
-More workers will be needed to meet the growing demand for animation and visual effects in video games, movies, television, and on smartphones, as well as to help create visually appealing and effective layouts of websites and other media platforms.
+Employment of art and design career fields is projected to grow 4 percent over the next ten years, slower than the average for all occupations.
+About 37,000 new jobs are projected to be added.
+Workers will be needed to meet the demand for animation and visual effects in video games, movies, television, and on smartphones, as well as to help create visually appealing and effective layouts of websites and other media platforms.

-Craft and fine artists use a variety of materials and techniques to create art for sale and exhibition.
-Craft artists create handmade objects, such as pottery, glassware, textiles, and other objects that are designed to be functional.
-Fine artists, including painters, sculptors, and illustrators, create original works of art for their aesthetic value, rather than for a functional one.
+Craft and fine artists use a variety of materials and techniques to create original works of art for sale and exhibition.
+Craft artists create objects, such as pottery, glassware, and textiles, that are designed to be functional.
+Fine artists, including painters, sculptors, and illustrators, create pieces of art more for aesthetics than for function.

 Fashion designers create original clothing, accessories, and footwear.
 They sketch designs, select fabrics and patterns, and give instructions on how to make the products they design.

-Floral designers, also called florists, cut and arrange live, dried, and silk flowers and greenery to make decorative displays.
-They also help customers select flowers, containers, ribbons, and other accessories.
+Floral designers, also called florists, arrange live, dried, and silk flowers and greenery to make decorative displays.
+They also help customers select flowers and containers, ribbons, and other accessories.

 Industrial designers develop the concepts for manufactured products, such as cars, home appliances, and toys.
 They combine art, business, and engineering to make products that people use every day.
 Industrial designers consider the function, aesthetics, production costs, and usability of products when developing new product concepts.

 Interior designers make indoor spaces functional, safe, and beautiful by determining space requirements and selecting essential and decorative items, such as colors, lighting, and materials.
 They must be able to draw, read, and edit blueprints.
 They also must be aware of building codes, inspection regulations, and other considerations, such as accessibility standards.